morty-faas/cli/README.md

 morty new --runtime <runtime> FUNCTION_NAME
 ```

-_This command create a new workspace and default configuration for you're function._
+_This command creates a new workspace and default configuration for your function._

 The function workspace repository should be available at [./workspace](./workspace)

 Example: